 Brief information about the Island of Elba

-The Island of Elba lies just 10 km from the mainland and, covering 224 Km2, is the largest of the Tuscan Archipelago and the third largest in Italy.
-Together with the islands of Pianosa, Capraia, Montecristo, Giglio and Giannutri, Elba is part of the Tuscan Archipelago National part, established several years ago.
+The Island of Elba lies just 10 km far from the mainland and, with a surface of 224 Km2, is the largest in the Tuscan Archipelago and the third largest in Italy.
+Together with the islands of Pianosa, Capraia, Montecristo, Giglio and Giannutri, Elba is part of the Tuscan Archipelago National Park.

-The variety of coastline, covering 147 Km, the amenity of the beaches and the majestic beauty of the Mount Capanne range all go to making Elba one of the most famous tourist venues in the world.
+The variety of its coastline – covering 147 Km – the amenity of its beaches, and the majestic beauty of Mount Capanne (1019 mt.) make the Elba Island one of the most famous holiday destinations in the world.

-The island has been inhabited since pre-historic times and was known for its iron-ore deposits, mined since the dawn of History.
-A series of rulers governed the island and to the early Ligurians Elba was known as “Ilva”, then the Greeks called it “Aethalia” later came the Etruscans and for centuries after the island was part of the Roman Empire.
-During the Middle Ages, Pisa ruled, followed by the Appiani and the Medici.
-Over the centuries, the European powers left many traces of their dominion.
+The island has been inhabited since pre-historic times and was known for its iron mines since the dawn of history.
+A series of rulers governed the island – the Ligurians who called it “Ilva”, the Greeks who named it “Aethalia”, then the Etruscans, and finally the Roman Empire.
+During the Middle Ages, Pisa ruled it, followed by the Appiani and Medici families.
+Over the centuries, the European powers left many traces of their domination.

-Elba was Napoleon’s brief but, for many aspects, golden exile, staying, and reigning, here between 1814 and 1815, prior to Waterloo and another, very different exile on Saint Helena, in the middle of the Atlantic.
-Napoleon arrived on Elba in May 1814 after the disastrous Campaign in Russia and the defeat of Leipzig.
+Elba represented the Napoleon’s brief but – for many aspects – golden exile.
+He stayed and reigned here between 1814 and 1815, prior to his defeat at Waterloo and to another, very different exile on Saint Helena, in the middle of the Atlantic Ocean.
+Napoleon arrived at the Elba Island in May, 1814 after the disastrous Campaign in Russia and the defeat of Leipzig.

-The main Napoleonic heritage on Elba is now in the form of the two museums, housed in his former residences: his town house, Villa dei Mulini, in the old town of Portoferraio, and his larger, country retreat, Villa San Martino, a few kilometres from the main town of the island towards Procchio – Marina di Campo.
+The main Napoleonic heritage on Elba appears in two museums, housed in his former residences: his town house, Villa dei Mulini, in the old town of Portoferraio, and his larger, country retreat, Villa San Martino, a few kilometres from the main town of the island towards Procchio.